kbali1/cse15l-lab-reports/LabReport4.md

 ### 4. Fix the Failing Tests
 ![Image](Lab7FixedBugs.png)

 To fix the failing tests, I have to edit the file `ListExamples.java`.
 I edited this file by using vim and opened it up by running the command lim `vim ListExamples` and pushed enter.
 The terminal opened it up on vim.
 The screen that should appear in the terminal is shown in the image above.
-To edit the code on vim, press these keys: </esc>, </j> 42 times, <i>, <l> 12 times, <2>, <backspace>, <esc> and <:wq>.
+To edit the code on vim, press these keys: <esc><j>x42<i><l>x12<2><backspace><esc><:wq>.
 Pressing the "esc" button to make sure you are in normal mode.
 The "j" moves the cursor down to the line where it shows `index1 += 1` in the last while loop.
 The "i" changes vim to insert mode so I can press "l" 12 times to move the cursor to the right 12 times.
 Pushing the number 2 on the keyborad and the backspace button allows `index1` to be changed to `index2`.
 Pressing the "esc" button puts vim back into normal mode.
 I can now save changes and exit vim by typing ":wq".